sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 Provide some trackable measure of how success of the effort will be assessed.
 Examples include a desired level of adoption over a year, usage by customers representing some aggregate ARR, direct ARR lift if sold as a modulde, performance lift associated with a recommendation model, COGS saving over a year, etc. We will return to these measures during monthly, quarterly, and annual retrospectives.

 ## Plan for Resolving Risk
-Provide action items and owners or assessing and resolving the following four risk factors.
+Provide action items and owners for assessing and resolving the following four risk factors.
 We will revisit these throughout the project.

-### Viability
-### Value
+### Value and Viability
+How will we validate that it truly generates value and that we can actually market and sell it at scale as a business?
 ### Feasibility
+How will we validate that we can build and scale it?
 ### Usablility
+How will we validate that it's usable by the intended audience of users?

 ## FAQ
 Concisely summarize a running FAQ that results from reviews and collaboration of this document.
 Keep it in POV of the beneficiary of the effort (usually the customer).